-- Measure-specific exclusions including patients with cystic fibrosis, sickle cell disease, prior lung cancer, and prior lung surgery. - Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the episode window. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - o The patient was not found in the Medicare Enrollment Database (EDB). - o The patient's death date occurred before the episode end date. - o The patient has an episode window shorter than one year.
+- Measure-specific exclusions including bipolar disorder, schizophrenia, and drug or alcohol psychosis.
+For the full list of measure-specific exclusions, please reference the "Exclusions" and "Exclusions Details" tabs of the Measure Codes List file. - Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the episode window. - The patient was not enrolled in Medicare Parts A and B for the entirety of the 120-day lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - o The patient was not found in the Medicare Enrollment Database (EDB). - o The patient's death date occurred before the episode end date. - o The patient has an episode window shorter than one year. - o The patient has extremely low treatment costs. - The patient resided outside the United States or its territories during the episode window.